 Each year, Michigan Sugar Company offers young women, between the ages of 18 – 23, an opportunity to represent the company and industry by serving as the Michigan Sugar Queen and Court.
 A total of $4,000 in scholarships is awarded to three individuals each year at the Michigan Sugar Festival.

 MICHIGAN SUGAR EMPLOYEE SCHOLARSHIP

 The Michigan Sugar Company Employee Scholarship was established in 2014 to support and honor our employees and their families.
 The need to acquire additional skills after high school, be it vocational school or college, is extremely important.
 Through this scholarship, Michigan Sugar Company hopes to show its commitment to continuing education while encouraging family members of our employees to achieve post-high school education.
-Three $1,000 scholarships will be awarded each year to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
+Two $1,000 scholarships will be awarded each year to a son/daughter or grandson/granddaughter of employees from Michigan Sugar Company.
 The scholarships will be awarded annually and administered by the Saginaw Community Foundation.
-To apply, go to http://www.saginawfoundation.org/site/michigan-sugar/ More Information
+To apply, go to http://www.saginawfoundation.org/site/michigan-sugar/.

 CENTRAL DISTRICT SCHOLARSHIP